DevExpress/devextreme-react/README.md

 - Share state between components in your app
 - Persist and restore state

-To manage a component's state, provide the value for a related property and handle the event that is fired when the value changes:
+To manage the component's state, provide a value for a related property and handle the event that is fired when the value changes.
+**Note that the event is fired only when the component changes its state internally (when a user interacts with the component).
+If you directly update the property value, the event is not fired.**

 ```jsx
 import React from 'react';